-- State of Illinois Health Requirements. - Department of Child and Family Services (DCFS) Background Check. - Fingerprint Background Check (conducted at New Student Orientation or at another designated time). - Hepatitis B (HBV): three doses. - 2-step Tuberculin (TB) skin test, (TB): followed by an annual 1-step (TB). - Varicella: two doses, titer, or had disease. - Seasonal Influenza Vaccine: to be completed annually due by November 1st.
+- State of Illinois Health Requirements. - Department of Child and Family Services (DCFS) Background Check. - Fingerprint Background Check (conducted at New Student Orientation or at another designated time). - Hepatitis B (HBV): three doses or positive titer greater than or equal to 10 IU/mL - 2-step Tuberculin (TB) skin test or negative QuantiFERON Gold Plus blood test - followed by an annual 1-step or negative QuantiFERON Gold Plus blood test - Varicella: two doses or positive titer

+• Seasonal Influenza Vaccine: to be completed annually; due by November 1st.